Lascorbe/LascorbeComPublish/Content/posts/2020-04-29-MVPCoordinators-SwiftUI-part3.md

 Welcome back!
 This is the 3rd part of the series on creating an MVP+Coordinators app in SwiftUI.
 If you're **looking for the 1st part**, please go here: [lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1](https://lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1).
 If you're **looking for the 2nd part instead**, please go here: [lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2).

-**In part 1**, we learned how to set up an entire screen with the MVP pattern, we created our base `Coordinator` and our first two coordinators.
-We saw how to wrap our view in a `NavigationView` and how to implement `NavigationLink` so it doesn't depend of anything else in the view.
+**In part 1**, we learned how to set up an entire screen with the MVP pattern, we created a base Coordinator protocol, and implemented our first 2 coordinators.
+We saw how to wrap our view in a `NavigationView`, and how to implement `NavigationLink` so it doesn't depend on anything else in the view.

-**In part 2**, we learned how to extract `NavigationLink` from `MasterView` creating a handy new `NavigationButton` along the way.
-We saw how to setup the Coordinator protocol so we can return SwiftUI Views from the `start()` function.
-We learned how to change presenting a view as a modal instead of in a navigation stack.
-And we also saw how to present several views from the same view.
+**In part 2**, we learned how to extract that `NavigationLink` from our `MasterView` creating a handy new `NavigationButton` along the way.
+We saw how to set up our Coordinator so we can return SwiftUI Views from the `start()` function, and how to easily change presenting a view as a modal instead of in a navigation stack.
+And we took a look at how to present several views from the same view.

-**In this part, the 3rd one**, we're going to reimplement our Coordinator protocol to store the identifier, parent and children of the coordinators.
-We'll also deal with a bit of memory management so we don't create retain cycles.
+**In this part, the 3rd one**, we're going to reimplement our Coordinator protocol to store the identifier, parent and children of the coordinators, so we can complete the implementation of the coodinator pattern.
+And we'll also deal with a bit of memory management so we don't create retain cycles.
 Are you ready?
 Let's go!

-This is what we completed on [part 1](https://lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1) and [part 2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2):
+This is what we completed in [part 1](https://lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1) and [part 2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2):

 ```swift
 // MARK: Coordinator